-Patients may assume a seated position throughout the procedure, or lie down if necessary.
-Next, doctors sterilize the skin around the insertion point and provide local anesthesia to numb the area.
-They then insert the needle between the ribs, sometimes using ultrasound or CT images to guide the needle.
-Patients may experience a feeling of pressure, but the anesthesia blocks any pain.
+The patient may assume a seated position throughout the procedure or lie down if necessary.
+The doctor sterilizes the skin around the insertion point and provides local anesthesia to numb the area.

 While complications are rare, they can occur.
 The most common serious complication of the procedure is a collapsed lung, also known as pneumothorax.
 This can happen if the doctor accidentally punctures the lung or disrupts an accumulation of air in the pleural cavity.

 Complications are more common among certain groups of patients.
-Patients with a history of lung surgery face greater risks, as do patients with a chronic, irreversible lung disease like asthma or emphysema.
+Patients with a history of lung surgery face greater risks, as do patients with a chronic, irreversible lung disease such as asthma or emphysema.
 Patients with any condition that affects normal blood clotting may also face a higher risk of complications.

 One 2010 study identified patients who would benefit most from thoracentesis while experiencing the lowest risk of complications.
-Out of 446 patients involved in the study, including a number of malignant mesothelioma patients, the incidence of pneumothorax, or a collapsed lung, was significantly lower in patients whose procedure was guided by an ultrasound.
+Out of 446 patients involved in the study, including a number of malignant mesothelioma patients, the incidence of pneumothorax was significantly lower in patients whose procedure was guided by an ultrasound.